ESG Data

 Scope 1 Calculation

-Japan: Calculated in accordance with Act on Rationalizing Energy Use and Shifting to Non-fossil Energy (Energy Conservation Act) and Act on Promotion of Global Warming Countermeasures (Global Warming Act)
+Japan: Calculated based on Act on Rationalizing Energy Use and Shifting to Non-fossil Energy (Energy Conservation Act) and Act on Promotion of Global Warming Countermeasures (Global Warming Act)

 • Emissions relating to the electric power business (supply of electricity to other companies) and transport by Group-owned vehicles are included.